KarthikKadambi/homebase/src/pages/notes/dns.md

 It tells the resolver: go ask the `.com` TLD server.

 **Step 5.
 Resolver asks the TLD Server:**
 The TLD server does not know the IP.
-It tells the resolver: go ask the authoritative server for `example.com`.
+It tells the resolver, go ask the authoritative server for `example.com`.

 **Step 6.
 Resolver asks the Authoritative Server:**
 The authoritative server gives the actual IP address.